muziejus/javascripting-english-major/1-environment.md

 five page paper.
 When it comes to something with lots of moving parts, like a project, it starts to creak.

-Second, the big advance Word
-brought to the computing world was fusing what a document says along with how it looks.[^form-vs-content] In Word, whatever the document looks like on your screen is a pretty good approximation of what it will look like in your printer.[^wysiwyg] You can change fonts, fontsizes, margins, and so on, for a single document, and when you print it, it will follow your instructions as closely as possible as it prints to a US Letter sheet of paper.[^a4] This is, of course, because of the first assumption: you’re writing a document that is going to get printed.
+Second, the big advance Word brought to the computing world was fusing what a document says along with how it looks.[^form-vs-content] In Word, whatever the document looks like on your screen is a pretty good approximation of what it will look like in your printer.[^wysiwyg] You can change fonts, font sizes, margins, and so on, for a single document, and when you print it, it will follow your instructions as closely as possible as it prints to a US Letter sheet of paper.[^a4] This is, of course, because of the first assumption: you’re writing a document that is going to get printed.

 We’re writing a website, however.
 And who knows what kind of device will be used to view it.
 Imagine if you write a page with 2-inch margins and visit it on a smartphone.
 You’ll see nothing but margins!
-When you’re writing for the web, you’re forfeiting a lot of how the content will look to the user, who could be using a giant monitor or a teeny smartphone to view your site.
+When you’re writing for the web, you’re handing off a lot of decisions regarding how the content will look to the user, who could be using a giant monitor or a teeny smartphone to view your site.
 Of course, you still have *some* control over how things look.
 A lot, in fact.
 But in order to do that, you have to rethink the basics of writing.
 You now have to focus on the content much more than the look.

 #### A Plain Text Editor